vanitashetty/Current-Weather/README.md

 # Current Weather
-Current Weather is a user-friendly web application designed to provide real-time weather information from any location across the globe.
+Current Weather is a user-friendly web application(frontend) designed to provide real-time weather information from any location across the globe.
 Our application offers a seamless experience with three dedicated pages:

 Home Page: This is the heart of the application, where users can effortlessly check the current weather conditions in any city or country worldwide.